pipelight/pipelight/README.md

 </h1>
 </span>

+Automate your most boring and repetitive tasks.

+- Define pipelines using **typescript, toml and yaml**.
+- Pipelines get triggered on specific events (git hooks, file changes).

+## A lightweight tool for CICD

+Pipelight is a [Rust](https://www.rust-lang.org/) based small(13Mb) cli tool to be used from inside a terminal.

-You should checkout the [Documentation](https://pipelight.dev) for a much friendly approach and a deeper understanding.
+Checkout the [Documentation](https://pipelight.dev) for a much friendly approach and a deeper understanding.

-## Get help (fast)!

-Pipelight is a young software and has become stable pretty recently.
-If you encouter a bug or whatever difficulty, please open an issue or send a message on [discord](https://discord.gg/swNRD3Xysz) or on telegram at [@Areskul](https://t.me/areskul) or send a mail at areskul@areskul.com.

-## A lightweight software

-Pipelight is a 13Mb binary, to be used in the terminal.

-It aims to automate boring and repetitive tasks.

-You fold your bash commands into a `Pipeline{ Step{ Command }}` written in **Typescript** (Yaml or Toml), and it executes the pipeline on some events.

 ## Define pipelines with a programming language

-Create a `pipelight.ts` file on your project root directory.
-Then use and combine your favorite syntax flavors.
+Fold your bash commands into a `Pipeline{ Step{ Command }}` written in **Typescript**, and it executes the pipeline on some events.

+As long as you know javascript, you are ready to go

-Use a verbose and declarative syntax.
-(Objects API)
+Use a verbose and declarative syntax (Objects API).

 ```ts
 const my_pipeline = {